iliakan/javascript-book/en/01-basics/04-mastering-data-types/04-array.md

 ## `Array` is `Object`, consequences.

-In fact `Array` in javascript is internally an `Object` extended with auto-length and special methods.
+In fact `Array` in JavaScript is internally an `Object` extended with auto-length and special methods.

 This is different from arrays in some languages which represent a contiguous segment of memory, and also different from queue/stack structures based on linked-lists.